JamesNK/Newtonsoft.Json/Doc/readme.txt

 Microsoft stopped support for the Compact Framework in Visual Studio 2010.
 For a Compact Framework 3.5 build download Json.NET 3.5.

-For a Silverlight 3.0 build download Json.NET 3.5.
+For a Silverlight 3 build download Json.NET 3.5.

+For a Silverlight 4 or Windows Phone 7 build download Json.NET 4.5.

 Instructions: